Agoric/documentation/main/guides/getting-started/start-a-project.md

   </details>

 ## Starting a Local Agoric Blockchain
 Now go ahead and start a local Agoric blockchain using the `yarn start` command.
+Note: This container is several gigabytes in size and may take a few minutes to download.

 ```sh
 yarn start:docker